pablo-meier/fleaswallow/README.md

 ## Things I'd want different

+These were inspiration features for the project, I might update this README to include which I have and haven't implemented later.

 The assumption on using Bootstrap is a bit hard on me.
 Generating more/less links is done in Racket and not in the templates.